am-cid/OwO/README.md

 hi <variable-name>-<variable-type> = <value-assigned>~
 hi aqua-chan = 1~
 ```
-The dash followed by the variable type is optional.
-Variables are immutable
+The dash followed by the variable type is immutable by default.
+To declare a
-by default.
-To declare a mutable variable, put a `!` after the name or the type,
+mutable variable, put a `!` after the name or the type, depending on whether the
-depending on whether the type is declared.
+type is declared.
 ```kotlin
 >_< both have type chan
 hi aqua-chan! = 10~